Engin-Boot/pong-stage-anjalimnnit/Stage0/Ball.md

 ## Acceptance Criteria

-### Scenario: Moving the ball when the game starts
+### Scenario: Starting the game

-  Given - The players have joined.
+  Given - The UI is setup .

   When - Player clicks on the ball.

-  Then - The ball starts moving in random direction using MoveBall().
+  Then - The ball starts moving in random directions.

-### Scenario: Reinitializing the ball when the player scores a point
+### Scenario: The ball hits the back wall of paddle

- Given - The game is going on
+ Given - The game is going on.

- When - The player scores a point.
+ When - The ball hits the back of paddle.

  Then - Reinitialize the ball
- And place it in the center of the screen
+ And place it in the center of the screen.
+ And tell the GameChanger to update the scores.

 ### Scenario: Ball changes direction when hits anything